Two Point Perspective

 There are no longer any planes parallel to the picture plane.
 However the vertical transversal lines are still drawn parallel to one another and at right angles to the ground plane.

-In the completed illustration, which you can see when you swipe over the image, the front and back planes of our box have been left unfilled to make the construction more visible.
+In the completed illustration, which you can see when you click on the flip icon beneath the image, the front and back planes of our box have been left unfilled to make the construction more visible.

 Distant Vanishing Points

-It is at this stage that perspective drawing starts to become more awkward because the second vanishing point is often situated well outside the frame of the picture .
+Persperctive drawing with two vanishing points starts to become more awkward because the second vanishing point is often situated well outside the frame of the picture .

 If both vanishing points were situated within the picture frame, the angles of objects would appear to be extremely foreshortened.